 The spotlight on the competition had cast a wide light, and entranced many to the beauty of this ancient Roman town.

 Joaquim Utset, managing editor at People En Espanol Magazine, now based in New York but a native of Barcelona, remembers the makeover of the city at that time.

 Residents were encouraged by the local government to clean and paint the buildings, he says, so that the city turned from brown and grey, following years of neglect, to brightly colored façades with motifs and decorations.
 In short, the city was transformed.

-Over a quarter of a century later, the games have remained as a deep reservoir to fuel Barcelona’s glow, keeping it at the top of travelers’ dream lists - they are hazy memories are something that the city fondly retains.
+Over a quarter of a century later, the games have remained as a deep reservoir to fuel Barcelona’s glow, keeping it at the top of travelers’ dream lists.
+But, they are only fond hazy memories.
 However, when it comes to a different game, the dream turns brightly vivid.

 Spanish football’s current global status is supreme.
 And Barcelona city is a massive contributor.
 It is home to FC Barcelona, one of the most successful teams on the planet.
 Their nickname, “Blaugrana”, is a reference to the team colors — blue and garnet — in the Catalan language.